-The Seaver College music department prepares students for musical careers.
+The Seaver College music department prepares students for successful careers in music.
 Our students develop knowledge of the music industry, demonstrate understanding in music technology, apply theoretical and historical theories to music, and develop their own musical skills, techniques, and abilities.

-Designed to enhance and strengthen students' innate musical abilities, our program offers music majors one or more areas of emphasis study in order to prepare them for meaningful lives as performers, composers, educators, and innovators in one of many music-related professions.
+Designed to enhance and strengthen students' innate musical abilities, our program offers music majors the ability to study one or more areas of emphasis in order to prepare them for meaningful lives as performers, composers, educators, and innovators in one of many music-related professions.

 Your experience at Pepperdine University will include:

 - A liberal arts education, with a conservatory atmosphere

 - Emphases in performance (applied), composition, and music education (pre-teaching credential)

 - Renowned faculty (including musicians of the LA Philharmonic)

 - Access to Los Angeles and all of its cultural resources

 - A unique international program tailored for musicians - the Heidelberg Music Program